ajitsamudrala/Sklearn-Metrics-and-Evaluation-Methods/README.md

 # Sklearn-Metrics-and-Evaluation-Methods
-A comprehensive guide of metrics and evaluation methods available in scikit-learn
+A comprehensive guide of model evaluation metrics and model seletion methods available in scikit-learn